Hybrid Goldstone Modes from the Double Copy Bootstrap: Double copy: DBI-Lovelock

 resulting in the soft degree $\sigma_{\max} = 3$.

-Can these be combined into a single, extended Goldstone theory that is BCJ-compatible?
+Can these be combined into a single, extended Goldstone theory that is BCJ-compatible based on the product $N_4^{(2)} \times (N_4^{(1)} + N_4^{(2)})$?
 We will provide evidence that the answer to this question is affirmative.
 The defining property, similar to DBI and SG, will be the soft limit: all interactions are required to have at least $\sigma_{\rm min} =2$.
-This is naturally satisfied when taking curvature invariants of the metric \eqref{special metric}; a general EFT of this kind would therefore be
+This is naturally satisfied when taking curvature invariants of the metric \eqref{special metric}; a general EFT would therefore be

 However, this does not display the $\sigma_{\rm max} = 3$ scaling in any limit.
 In order to ensure that the highest-derivative terms have the SG scaling, one needs to restrict to the specific Lovelock invariants at every order; these have the special property of being degenerate and hence do not generate any corrections with more than two derivatives on a given field \cite{Lovelock:1971yv}.
 When evaluated at the induced metric \eqref{special metric}, the Lovelock invariants become total derivatives: